-The gl. vesiculosa (also vesicula seminalis) is a sack about 10-15 cm long, which is attached to the posterior wall of the bladder, in pairs.
+The glandula vesiculosa is a sack about 10-15 cm long, which is attached to the posterior wall of the bladder, in pairs.
 Dorsal of the posterior wall of the bladder are the seminal vesicles – lateral to the ampullae ductus deferentis, but medial to the ureters.
 The seminal vesicles are extraperitoneal, with their fundus being in contact with the peritoneum of the excavatio rectovesicalis.

-The excretory duct of the gll. vesiculosa, the ductus excretorius, leads into the ductus deferentis, within the prostate.
+The excretory duct of the glandula vesiculosa, the ductus excretorius, leads into the ductus deferentis, within the prostate.

-The viscous secretion of the gl. vesiculosae contains fructose, which is important for sperm motility.
-Approximately 70 % of the ejaculate is secreted by the seminal vesicle.
+The viscous secretion of the glandula vesiculosae contains fructose, which is important for sperm motility.
+Approximately 70 % of the ejaculation is secreted by the seminal vesicle.

 The structure of the prostate

-The prostate (gl. prostatica, the prostate gland) is firm and resilient, and it is nearly the size of a chestnut.
-It is located between the bladder basis and the diaphragma urogenital, and it encases the pars prostatica of the urethra.
+The prostate (glandula prostatica) is firm and resilient, it’s size is comparable to that of a chestnut.
+It is located between the base of the bladder and the urogenital diaphragm.
+It encases the prostatic part of the urethra.
 It is surrounded by a capsule of rough connective tissue.

-The prostate is divided into three zones: the periurethral zone around the urethra, the inner zone, and the outer zone.
+The prostate can also be divided into three zones: the periurethral zone around the urethra, the inner zone, and the outer zone.
 Benign prostatic hyperplasia involves an enlargement of the periurethral zone.
 This is a common finding in the case of elderly patients.
 Prostate carcinoma, on the other hand, usually starts from the outer zone of the prostate.